Madagascar: Political Instability and Conservation

-Earthwatch scientist, Dr Luke Dollar, offers insights into Madagascar’s ongoing political instability and impacts on conservation efforts in the country.
+Earthwatch scientist Dr. Luke Dollar offers insights into Madagascar’s ongoing political instability and its impact on conservation efforts in the country.

 The fosa is an elusive predator of Madagascar, one of many unique species under increasing pressure from political instability and illegal logging.

-The ongoing political unrest in Madagascar following 2009’s military coup in the country continues to have a negative impact on the island’s conservation efforts.
-Financing of environmental programmes by international agencies has been suspended, and illegal logging of tropical hardwood species has increased dramatically as government measures to regulate logging activity have crumbled.
+The ongoing political unrest in Madagascar following the 2009 military coup continues to have a negative impact on the island’s conservation efforts.
+Financing of environmental programs by international agencies has been suspended, and illegal logging of tropical hardwood species has increased dramatically as government measures to regulate logging activity have crumbled.

-“The impacts on the rural poor may not be immediately visible to an outside observer”, says Dollar. ”Their day to day lives have not changed significantly, because they had very little to begin with, and therefore very little to lose.
-However, what they have lost is the likelihood of having any opportunities on the horizon – education and employment for example.
-As a result, petty crime and small-scale banditry is on the increase, and poor people are willing to take illegal logging work as they have no other alternative.“
+“The impacts on the rural poor may not be immediately visible to an outside observer,” says Dr. Dollar.
+“Their day-to-day lives have not changed significantly, because they had very little to begin with, and therefore very little to lose.
+However, what they have lost is the likelihood of having any opportunities on the horizon—education and employment, for example.
+As a result, petty crime and small-scale banditry are on the increase, and poor people are willing to take illegal logging work as they have no other alternative.”

-However, Dr Dollar notes that the habitat destruction is not happening all over the island, and highlights the positive impact that research activity can have on deterring illegal logging.
+However, Dr. Dollar notes that habitat destruction is not happening all over the island, and highlights the positive impact that research activity can have on deterring illegal logging.
 “Where we work at Ampijoroa Research Station, the forest is protected by two factors: We are not close to a heavily active port.
 Those areas within driving distance of ports are definitely more severely impacted as it’s easier there to quickly transport the wood out of the country.
-Secondly, management, researchers and Earthwatch volunteer teams provide a vital human presence on the ground.
-Illegal loggers won’t work in areas where they are likely to be discovered, so our presence is the region’s defence.”
+Secondly, management, researchers, and Earthwatch volunteer teams provide a vital human presence on the ground.
+Illegal loggers won’t work in areas where they are likely to be discovered, so our presence is the region’s defense.”